Nobutada Saji

-Nobutada Saji (佐治 信忠, Saji Nobutada) is a Japanese businessman, chief executive of Suntory Ltd, the world's third-largest distiller behind such brands such as Jim Beam and Makers Mark as well as brewer and food manufacturer.
+Nobutada Saji (佐治 信忠, Saji Nobutada) is a Japanese businessman, chief executive of Suntory Ltd, the world's third-largest distiller behind such brands such as Jim Beam and Maker's Mark as well as brewer and food manufacturer.
 He has a net worth of over a billion dollars.

 Educated at Koyo Gakuin High School and a graduate with the Bachelor of Economics in degree from Keio University.
-As grandson of the group's founder, Shinjiro Torii, Saji became President of the privately held Suntory brewing, distilling and drinks group in 2001.
+As grandson of the group's founder, Shinjiro Torii, Saji became president of the privately held Suntory brewing, distilling and drinks group in 2001.

 He resides in Hyōgo Prefecture, Japan.